One child killed, two others injured in dog attack in Southwest Atlanta

 ATLANTA - Police said one child was killed and two others were injured in an attack involving three dogs Tuesday morning in Southwest Atlanta.
 The attack happened around 7 a.m.
 Tuesday on Gideons Street.
-Police described the dogs involved in the attack as pit bulls that were not wearing collars.
+Fulton County Animal officials say two of the dogs involved were a pitt bull mix and a border collie.
+The breed of the third dog involved is unknown.
+Police say the dogs were not wearing collars.

-Officers have identified the owner of the dogs as Cameron Tucker.
+Officers have arrested the owner of the dogs, Cameron Tucker.
 The dogs lived about a block away from the scene of the attack, according to police.

 UPDATE little boy died as a result of dog attack.
 Police say they've identified owner.
 This is one of 2 now in animal control custody pic.twitter.com/ZMuzNGK0RZ— Kaitlyn Pratt Fox 5 (@Fox5Kaitlyn) January 17, 2017